 In the first stage, a spatial optimization model will be designed, that computes the tradeoff between sensor array effectivity, i.e. PED and cost.
 The model will capture the distribution of weather conditions that characterize the regime and sensors of various attributes.
 Evaluation of the model will include optimization performance evaluations and model evaluation through the examinations of different scenarios.

-In the second stage, a temporal optimization model will be designed, that computes sensors’ redeployment strategy in case of changing weather conditions of different time scales (e.g., 1 hour, 1 day, season, etc.), which induces minimal transfer effort.
-Various distance metrics as well as the number of sensors to relocate will be considered as objective functions to be minimized.
+In the second stage, a temporal optimization model will be designed, that computes sensors’ redeployment strategy in case of changing weather conditions of different time scales (e.g., short timescales - daily scales (day-night), long timescales - seasonal scales (summer-winter), etc.) and induces minimal transfer effort.

 The third stage will consolidate the two proposed schemes into one generalized model.
-The probability of change in short-term weather conditions will be considered, so it is most probable that future deployments require minimum transfer efforts.
+The forecast of short-term weather conditions will be considered such that an overall minimization of transfer efforts are considered.